aryadath/bank/README.md

-User story:
-Specification
+Bank Account Statement
+This is a simple implementation of a bank account statement generator.
+It allows you to perform deposits, withdrawals, and view the account statement.

 Requirements
-You should be able to interact with your code via a REPL like IRB or Node.
-(You don't need to implement a command line interface that takes input from STDIN.)
+Interact with the code using a REPL like IRB or Node.
-Deposits, withdrawal.
-Account statement (date, amount, balance) printing.
+Perform deposits and withdrawals.
+Print an account statement with the following columns: date, credit, debit, and balance.
-Data can be kept in memory (it doesn't need to be stored to a database or anything).
+Data can be kept in memory, without the need for a database.
-Acceptance criteria
+Acceptance Criteria
+Given a client:

-Given a client makes a deposit of 1000 on 10-01-2023 And a deposit of 2000 on 13-01-2023
+Makes a deposit of 1000 on 10-01-2023.
+Makes a deposit of 2000 on 13-01-2023.
-And a withdrawal of 500 on 14-01-2023
+Makes a withdrawal of 500 on 14-01-2023.
-When she prints her bank statement
+When the client prints their bank statement, they should see:
-Then she would see

 date || credit || debit || balance
 14/01/2023 || || 500.00 || 2500.00